 Hearing loss is a normal part of the aging process, but it also can affect young people.
-Social stigma over such loss and resulting treatments leads many people to not seek help if they suffer from hearing loss.
+Social stigma over such loss and resulting treatments leads many people to not seek help if they suffer from hearing loss, especially workplace hearing loss.
 As with most health issues, the earlier a problem is noticed and diagnosed, the better the chance of intervention and treatments to alleviate the problem.
 Since hearing loss can be gradual, it pays to be attentive to loved ones and notice when hearing loss affects quality of life.

 Even mild hearing loss affects quality of life.
 Another sign of possible hearing loss are conversations that are regularly misunderstood.
 If you ask for something and then receive something different in return, it is possible the listener failed to hear and, therefore, understand you.
 This inability can lead to stilted conversations, awkwardness, and increased isolation by the sufferer.
 If you suspect someone has hearing loss that affects their conversational ability, work with them to seek testing and treatment.
 Everyone’s quality of life is improved when hearing loss is treated.